I believe a lot of Facebook advertisers are getting mixed messages on this topic.

-If you are running Facebook Ads for an established brand with a big budget, marketing is no longer just about sales, but also creating awareness for brand recognition even if the person is not yet your customer.
-You want to infuse your brand stories into people's mind by telling them who you are, at the same time building trust between your brand and your potential customer.
+If you are running Facebook Ads for an established brand with a big budget, marketing is no longer just about sales, but also about creating awareness for brand recognition even if the person is not yet your customer.
+You want to infuse your brand stories into people's minds by telling them who you are, at the same time building trust between your brand and your potential customer.

 Here's my honest suggestion:

 Regardless of which stage you are in your marketing funnel, always stick with Conversion campaign.
 If you're an e-commerce going after sales, go with a Purchase Conversion campaign.
 If you're a squeeze page going after lead generation, go with a Lead Conversion campaign.

 Why?
 Because Facebook Ad is a robot, she will work towards the one goal you assigned to her.

 If you ask her to get more sales for you, she will go around and look for people who are likely to buy stuff.
 If you ask her to get more people to "Add To Cart", she will go around and look for people who are likely to add to cart, but not ready to make a purchase - consider this group of people as "Window Shoppers", like me.

 In my Amazon account, I have added almost 20 items to my cart, but I never considered making a purchase anytime soon.
 Perhaps I'm waiting for some special promotion or discounts before I proceed to checkout - I don't know.
 There are way too many uncertainties.

 - If you want people to buy, go with Conversion campaign.

 - If you want people to be aware of your brand, feel free to go with other campaign objectives.